Stability of dynamical quantum phase transitions in quenched topological insulators: From multiband to disordered systems: Ergodicity analysis for multiband systems

 \subsection{Abundance of Fisher zeros}

 In Ref.~\cite{HuangBalatsky2016}, it has been shown that quenches from a trivial initial state into a post-quench Hamiltonian, all individual bands of which have non-zero Chern number, there must be a momentum for which Eq.~\eqref{eq:admissible_criterion} is satisfied.
 Basic ergodicity arguments then imply that $\mathcal{G}_k(t)$ must come arbitrarily close to zero at some finite time $t$.
-However, these important insights do not yet provide a sufficient condition for the actual occurrence of a Fisher-zero, i.e. an exact zero crossing of $\mathcal{G}_k(t)$ at any finite time.
+However, these important insights do not yet provide a sufficient condition for the actual occurrence of a Fisher-zero, i.e., an exact zero crossing of $\mathcal{G}_k(t)$ at any finite time.
 In the following, we fill this gap by performing an additional dimensional analysis, revealing also the generic dependence of the abundance of Fisher zeros on the spatial dimension $d$.
+We note that zeros of the partition function in the complex plane have been studied in the context of phase transitions for more than 50 years, including the analysis of the dimensional dependence of critical exponents \cite{Fisher1967, Abe1967b, Abe1967c, Suzuki1967, Grossmann1969a, Grossmann1969b, Saarloos1984}.

-We start by observing that Eq.~\eqref{eq:admissible_criterion} for $n>2$ is generically satisfied in an entire {\textit{admissible region}} of spatial dimension $d$, i.e. in a whole neighborhood in momentum space.
+We start by observing that Eq.~\eqref{eq:admissible_criterion} for $n>2$ is generically satisfied in an entire {\textit{admissible region}} of spatial dimension $d$, i.e., in a whole neighborhood in momentum space.
 Therefore, as a subset of the $(d+1)$-dimensional momentum-time space (where momentum space is constrained to the admissible region), the dimension of the manifold of Fisher zeros $\mathcal{G}_k(t) = 0$ is generically given by $(d + 1) - 2 = d - 1$, since both the real and imaginary parts of $\mathcal{G}_k(t)$ have to be tuned to zero.
 This dimensional counting is independent of $n$ for $n>2$, again since $(\e^{-i E_{k,1} t},\ldots,\e^{-i E_{k,n} t})$ is ergodic on the $n$-dimensional torus as long as the energies are rationally independent.
 As a consequence, in a one-dimensional system ($d=1$), the Fisher zeros are expected to occur at isolated points in time-momentum space, while for $d=2$, the set of Fisher zeros are curves in the three-dimensional momentum-time space, in agreement with microscopic simulations on the quench-dynamics of two-band models in $d=2$ \cite{HeylBudich2017}.

 We now elaborate on the somewhat exceptional but experimentally highly relevant case $n=2$.
 There, Eq.~\eqref{eq:admissible_criterion} implies $\lvert \langle u_{k,1} \vert \psi_k\rangle \rvert^2=\lvert \langle u_{k,2} \vert \psi_k\rangle \rvert^2=1/2$ which generically is only satisfied in a $(d-1)$-dimensional admissible region, rather than the $d$-dimensional neighborhood found for $n>2$.
 However, this reduction in dimension of the set of admissible momenta for $n=2$ is exactly compensated by the fact that then $\mathcal{G}_k(t) = \e^{-it( E_{k,1}+E_{k,2})/2} \cos(t( E_{k,1}-E_{k,2})/2)$ in the admissible region which requires only tuning of a single real condition (the argument of the $\cos$-function) in order to achieve zeros.
 Hence, Fisher zeros are now guaranteed to occur at all admissible momenta, namely at the times $t_{k,l}=(2l+1)\pi/(E_{k,1}-E_{k,2}),~l=1,2,\ldots$ such that they after all still form a $(d-1)$-dimensional set, similar to the $n>2$ case.